Projects Para 55

-Hawkes Architecture are the only architectural practice in the UK to almost exclusively specialise in the design of Para 55 houses of exceptional quality and innovative nature of design.
+Hawkes Architecture are the only architectural practice in the UK to specialise in the design of Para 55 houses of exceptional quality and innovative nature of design.
 We have an enviable track record and have obtained consent on each and every occasion proposals have been submitted under this unique policy.
 Often these have been in highly sensitive areas of open countryside including Green Belt, AONB and even within a Scheduled Ancient Monument.

 The term 'Para 55' formerly 'PPS 7' refers to the aspirational national planning policy, first established in 1997, which sets out various special circumstances which can enable the erection of new isolated dwellings in the open countryside.